 August bank holiday is typically one of the most popular dates to get married and some venue costs may reflect this, these dates often book quickly so you will need to start your venue search in good time if you want a public holiday date.

 5) Get organised

 Whether it’s excel spreadsheets, a wedding planning notebook or an online planner; you need to choose your most suited tool to get organised.
 It will pay dividend in the long run, we promise.
 In order to enjoy the planning process our couples confirmed organisation was the foundation a happy Bride and/or Groom.

 The variety of online planning tools today for weddings can be overwhelming, don’t over research, use what works best for you whether you need a budget planner, a digital to do – tick list or seating planner.

-ITA Weddings is fortunate to have Olivia Parrott, here to exclusively support and guide all our couples throughout their wedding journey should they choose one of our iconic venues.
-Olivia will listen, advise, inspire and deliver a seamless day, she is passionate and committed to exceeding expectation.
-Olivia removes the worry and stress so you can focus on what’s most important to you.
+ITA Weddings is fortunate to have a dedicated wedding specialist, here to exclusively support and guide all our couples throughout their wedding journey should they choose one of our iconic venues.
+We will listen, advise, inspire and deliver a seamless day, we are passionate and committed to exceeding expectation.
+We therefore remove the worry and stress so you can focus on what’s most important to you.

 6) Set up a wedding account and email address

 Setting up a specific wedding bank account ensures you can track savings and spending more efficiently.
 This account could also be used for honeymoon savings or gifted money.

 A newly created wedding specific email address is advised, this means that your day to day account does not become bombarded with wedding information.
 A Google account also enables you to save shared online documents/spreadsheets/planners, so both partners always have access to the most recent document (this may not be desirable for all couples!)